georgejdanforth/slack-spotify-bot/README.md

 ```
 4. Create a new config file:
 ```
-$ cp example.config.json config.json
+$ cp example.env .env
 ```
-5. Using your `$EDITOR` of choice, open up `config.json` and populate the config parameters.
+5. Using your `$EDITOR` of choice, open up `.env` and populate the config parameters.
 The parameters are:
-    * `server_domain`: Domain name or IP of the server hosting this service.
+    * `SERVER_DOMAIN`: Domain name or IP of the server hosting this service.
 Make sure to exclude `http://` from this.
 I just use my instance public IP for this parameter but if you'd like a proper domain name you're welcome to configure that yourself.
-    * `slack_channel_id`: ID of the Slack channel to listen to for spotify links
+    * `SLACK_CHANNEL_ID`: ID of the Slack channel to listen to for spotify links
-    * `spotify_client_id`: Your Spotify API client ID
+    * `SPOTIFY_CLIENT_ID`: Your Spotify API client ID
-    * `spotify_client_secret`: Your Spotify API client secret
+    * `SPOTIFY_CLIENT_SECRET`: Your Spotify API client secret
-    * `spotify_playlist_id`: ID of the Spotify playlist to insert tracks into.
+    * `SPOTIFY_PLAYLIST_ID`: ID of the Spotify playlist to insert tracks into.
 This playlist should be owned by the same user holding the API credentials.

 6. Create the Docker image:
 ```